sfc-gh-dwilczak/tutorials/docs/snowflake/google/sso/index.md

 Lets start with some basic setup.

 ### Snowflake
 Please make sure your username is the email that is in google or else the SSO will not work.
-TO edit your user to be a email please go to your user under admin and update it by adding double quotes and your email in the username block.
+To edit your user to be a email please go to your user under admin and update it by adding double quotes and your email in the username block.
 ![admin page](images/11.png)

 Now that we have our username setup, we'll copy our account url and add it to a worksheet.
 We'll need this later.